oracc/oracc2/bin/nx/README.txt

 ('-').
 By convention, the first segment is a count or measure type and the remaining segments are qualifiers time/place/genre/extension.

+The first NAME segment may have one or more GDL modifiers, e.g.,
+@c or @f, to associate the system with the relevant number styles.

 If a NAME has more than one segment, at least four segments must be given--empty segments are indicated with '*', e.g.: